dgc-cgn/sigbot/README.md

 # What's the big deal?
-Every website domain name that has been issued a TLS certificate, can sign any PDF document with the same public key of this TLS certificate.
+For every website domain name that has been issued a TLS certificate, the website owner can digitally sign for verification purposes any PDF document using the same public key of already issued website TLS certificate.

-Anyone can verify the authenticity of the signed PDF by retrieving the public key of the website, just as they do now for a secure `https` connection.
+This meams anyone can verify the authenticity of any digitally signed PDF by retrieving the public key of the website, just as they do now for a secure `https` connection.

 No changes are required on the website!